Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 - It minimze the code changes on the application side because of unified interface.

 ## 2.2 Current Model

 SONiC uses the rsyslog as centralized logger for receiving and storing the logs from various SONiC applications including logs from docker applications.
 The Rsyslog receives the logs and process the logs if some action to be taken and then store the logs into log files into disk usually on the /var/log/ folder.
 Some of the SONiC application adds rules in the rsyslog to serapate the application specific logs into a seprate file, for example, all the audit related log messages are stored on the separate log /var/log/audit.log.

 ## 2.3 In-Memory Logging

 The In-memory Logging levarage the existing rsyslog infrastructure to process and store the logs into In-Memory.
-It doesn't require much change from application side as it uses same syslog API for generating the debug information by using log level as INFO or DEBUG.
+It doesn't require much change on the application side because it uses same syslog API for generating the debug information with log level as INFO or DEBUG.
 A simple rsyslog filter rule is added to syslog config for filtering and storing the debug logs.

 ![](images/in-memory-logging.png)

 ### Kernel driver

 A block of memory is reserved from kernel physicall address space during bootup and mapped into userspace as ramblock device.
 The phyical memory reservation is done at the kernel level and the same memory can be mapped in to userspace for saving the in-memory contents into a file.
 The following kernel parameter enforces the fixed physical memory reservation during kernel bootup.

     memmap=memory-size@address